MaG21/MaG21.github.io/_posts/2019-06-20-erabo-app-development-process.markdown

 wait, retain cycle?

 It's simple, Swift uses something called Automatic Reference Counting (ARC) to track and manage memory.
-ARC has a little problem, sometimes it needs information to decide when the life of an object ends, this happens when two objects hold references to each other.
-One object retains a reference of the other, hence the name, retain cycle.
+ARC has a little problem, sometimes it needs information to decide when the life of an object ends, this happens when one object retains a reference of another object and vice versa, hence the name, retain cycle.

 After this we were ready to start the App Store review process.